Ernest Cherizard: 5 Fast Facts You Need to Know

 2. Police Say Cherizard is Armed & Dangerous & Needs to be Caught ‘Before he Kills Anyone Else’

-Elensky said the most important thing was to first identify the suspect and now, capture him.
+Elensky said the most important thing was to first identify the suspect and now, to capture him.

 “This is the guy we’re looking for,” he said showing a photograph of Cherizard, who goes by Tj Primetime Zoe on Facebook.